cwallacebailey/Project3_battleships_template/README.md

 * Have access to a variety of difficulty settings

 ### Aims
-As a result of the above the aims are straight forward
+As a result of the above, the aims are straightforward
 * Make the purpose of the game clear from the offset
 * Create a rules page that can be accessed by the user
 * Produce a storyline for the user to follow with imagery